 Also diets rich in fibre help to keep us ‘regular’ which also promotes greater intestinal health and, in turn, helps to guard against a number of illnesses including colorectal cancer.
 Immunity is strengthened.
-It contributes in Energy, Digestion, Metabolism, Sleep, Filling fibre, Brain function, and Nervous system function.
+It contributes to Energy, Digestion, Metabolism, Sleep, Filling fibre, Brain function, and Nervous system function.

-Well to distinguish simple and complex carbohydrates and how they are processed by the body, one might think that foods containing complex carbohydrates are actually healthier than those that have simple carbohydrates.
+Well, to distinguish simple and complex carbohydrates and how they are processed by the body, one might think that foods containing complex carbohydrates are actually healthier than those that have simple carbohydrates.
 However, this is not always true.
 Rice is rich in starch which is a complex carbohydrate, while fruits contain fructose which is a simple sugar.
 But we all know that between the two, fruits are a better option when it comes to eating healthy.